Subliminal Advertising

 Timing

-Subliminal messaging experiments have only been successful when the behavior, or response, quickly follows the messaging.
-Some studies have tracked whether a person’s behavior was influenced up to 10 days after they were exposed to subliminal messaging.
+Subliminal messaging experiments have only succeeded when the behavior or response quickly follows the messaging.
+Some studies have tracked whether a person’s behavior was influenced up to 10 days after exposure to subliminal messaging.
 They weren’t.

-Unless you are prompted to make a decision immediately after seeing subliminal messaging that would influence your decision, you’re pretty much safe from any mind control.
+Unless you are prompted to decide immediately after seeing subliminal messaging that would influence your decision, you’re safe from any mind control.

-There is a lot of time and a lot of stimuli that happens during a movie.
-Unless Vicary’s messages popped up during the final credits and the viewers were already hungry or thirsty, they wouldn’t have worked.
+There is a lot of time and stimuli that happen during a movie.
+They wouldn't have worked if Vicary’s messages popped up during the final credits and the viewers were already hungry or thirsty.

 Is Subliminal Advertising Illegal?

-Because subliminal advertising can work and can be intentionally misleading, it is banned in many countries around the world.
-Not all of these countries have explicit laws on subliminal advertising, but “misleading” or “unfair” advertising may be banned or discouraged by governing bodies.
+Because subliminal advertising can work and be intentionally misleading, it is banned in many countries worldwide.
+Not all of these countries have explicit laws on subliminal advertising, but "misleading" or "unfair" advertising may be banned or discouraged by governing bodies.

-Even though subliminal messaging sounds like something out of a dystopian novel, it is controlled, and it is not as powerful or gloomy as we might think!
+Even though subliminal messaging sounds like something out of a dystopian novel, it is controlled and